Goodnight Saigon: Critical reception

-Billboard called it "uncompromisingly bleak" and said that "The style is subdued and intense, with a strong influence of Kurt Weill."Cash Box praised it for successfully "making a meaningful statement about the Vietnam war within the confines of a pop song."
+Billboard called it "uncompromisingly bleak" and said that "The style is subdued and intense, with a strong influence of Kurt Weill."
+Cash Box praised it for successfully "making a meaningful statement about the Vietnam war within the confines of a pop song".
 Holden describes the song as possibly "the ultimate pop-music epitaph to the Vietnam War."
 He also praises the way Joel's voice captures the emotions of a 19-year-old soldier.
-However, fellow Rolling Stone critic Dave Marsh considers it bordering on "obscenity" that the song "refuses to take sides."
-AllMusic critic Stephen Thomas Erlewine considers it part of a suite on side one of The Nylon Curtain that represents "layered, successful, mature pop that brings Joel tantalizingly close to his ultimate goal of sophisticated pop/rock for mature audiences."
+However, fellow Rolling Stone critic Dave Marsh considers it bordering on "obscenity" that the song "refuses to take sides".
+AllMusic critic Stephen Thomas Erlewine considers it part of a suite on side one of The Nylon Curtain that represents "layered, successful, mature pop that brings Joel tantalizingly close to his ultimate goal of sophisticated pop/rock for mature audiences".
 Musician Garth Brooks has identified "Goodnight Saigon" as his favorite Billy Joel song.
-Producer Phil Ramone has stated that the song's symbolism "resonates with many people—especially musicians."
+Producer Phil Ramone has stated that the song's symbolism "resonates with many people—especially musicians".

 Other appearances

-"Goodnight Saigon" is regularly featured in Joel's concerts, and live versions were released on the albums Kontsert, 12 Gardens Live, Live at Shea Stadium: The Concert, and My Lives.
+"Goodnight Saigon" is regularly featured in Joel's concerts, and live versions were released on the albums Kohuept, 12 Gardens Live, Live at Shea Stadium: The Concert, and My Lives.
 It has also been included on several compilation albums, including Greatest Hits, Souvenir: The Ultimate Collection, The Ultimate Collection, The Essential Billy Joel, and Piano Man: The Very Best of Billy Joel.

 A shortened version of "Goodnight Saigon" was sung by Will Ferrell in a Saturday Night Live sketch, on May 16, 2009, a sketch that also featured cameos by Green Day, Norm Macdonald, Maya Rudolph, Amy Poehler, Tom Hanks, Paul Rudd, Artie Lange, and Anne Hathaway, among others, as background musicians.

 "Goodnight Saigon" was included in the play Movin' Out in a scene where one of the characters has a nightmare of his experiences fighting in Vietnam.

 Alan Cumming has included this song on his album Alan Cumming Sings Sappy Songs: Live at the Cafe Carlyle.
 He sings it in touching memory of his grandfather, Tommy Darling.

+Garth Brooks Performed "Goodnight Saigon" for Billy Joel and the Obamas at the 2013 Kennedy Center Honors.
+A choir composed of dozens of men and women who were of an age to have served in Vietnam - many appearing in uniform - joined Brooks for the final chorus.